Katikistan/Notes/CompSys - Eksamens noter.md

 ![[Pasted image 20240117212029.png]]

 ## Context switching
+Only one process gets to run at a time, but we regularly switch between available processes.
+Doing this often and rapidly creates the illusion of simultaneous execution.

+Pausing a process, saving its entire state, then resuming some other process based on its saved state.

+**So what do we need to save?**
+1. All registers, including control registers.
+2. Contents of memory.
+**So when do we do this?**
+- Regular timer interrupts transfer control to the kernel, whose scheduler decides the next process to run.
+	- Scheduling is a big and interesting topic that we don't have time to go into.

 **![[Pasted image 20240118025222.png]]**
 ## Fork
 See man fork() for more info.

+- Each process in Unix has a process ID (PID).
+- Each process has a parent.
+- ...except the initial process (init) with PID 1.
+- A process may have multiple children.
+- Implies processes are organised as a tree (pstree command shows it).
+- Creating processes: fork().
+- Terminating current process: exit().
+- Loading program code from disk into current process: exec().
+- Waiting for a specic child to die: waitpid().
+- Getting PID of running process: getpid().

 The child process and the parent process run in separate memory spaces.
 At the time of fork() both memory spaces have the same content. fork() is called once but returns twice.